vangberg/librevox/README.md

 ### Events

-An outbound listener has the same event functionality as the inbound listener, but it only recieves events related to that given session.
+An outbound listener has the same event functionality as the inbound listener, but it only receives events related to that given session.

 ### Dialplan